 - 8. IF By IFTTT

 - Pushbullet - SMS on PC and more

 Android is all about customization and the best way to customize your device according to your needs is by using a third party home replacement app A.K.A launcher.
 Now, Nova launcher is very popular, but I prefer Apex over Nova mainly because Apex launcher offers few important features like gestures for free, but to access the same features on Nova you have to spend few bucks.

-User interface of Apex is very similar to that of stock android launcher.
+User interface of Apex is very similar to that of the stock Android launcher.
 It is very stable, smooth, and supports dozens of themes and icon packs.

 Swiftkey is filled with features, from themes to word prediction, from autocorrect to emojis, it has everything one would want in a keyboard app.
 It automatically learns your writing style to provide more accurate predictions.

 Feedly is a news aggregator app.
 It compiles news feeds from various online sources.
-You can select various topics that interests you and it will pull recent news about that topic.
-Additionally, it adapts to your usage, and recommends news based on what you have read or shared previously.
+You can select various topics that interest you and it will pull recent news about that topic.
+Additionally, it adapts to your usage and recommends news based on what you have read or shared previously.

 6. Yahoo Weather

 Your new phone might already have a weather app but it can not provide the amazing features that a third-party weather app can.
 Yahoo Weather is a popular weather app.
 It pulls images from Flickr that matches your location, time of the day, and weather condition to beautifully provide you the weather report.
 It really is stunning and provides cool animations for sunrise, sunset, and wind.
 It offers accurate hourly, daily, or weekly report.